'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Hannah John-Kamen

-At the very start of episode one, ‘the Stranger’ follows Adam to his son’s football match and drops the news-bomb that his wife faked her most recent pregnancy.
+At the very start of episode one, ‘the Stranger’ follows Adam to his son’s football match and drops the news-bomb that his wife once faked a pregnancy.
 Throughout the series, she pops up, causing trouble for just about everyone.
 But who is this meddling nobody?
 That’s the big question, but you’ll have to watch the show to find out

 What they say: “She is very mysterious – that’s what’s gripping about it.
 You’re very curious as an audience member [thinking] ‘who is she?
 Why is she doing this?’ and that will be revealed in a really, really wonderful way as well.
 Not just ‘bang!
 Here it is’.
-I’m excited for everyone when they binge-watch it to see all of that.”
+I’m excited for everyone when they binge-watch it to see all of that.” – Hannah John-Kamen

 Adam Price